Related Subjects:

 Causes of Hearing Loss

-- Conductive: Wax buildup in the canal, otitis media and externa, otosclerosis, barotrauma, tympanic membrane damage, localized tumors.
+- Conductive: Wax buildup in the canal, otitis media and externa, otosclerosis, barotrauma, tympanic membrane damage, localized tumours.

 - Sensorineural: Presbyacusis, noise-induced hearing loss, Meniere's disease, congenital causes, ototoxic drugs, acoustic neuroma, autoimmune disorders.